juliantom/Pangenomes_of_the_Human_Oral_Microbiome/README.md

 ## 📬 Contact

-For questions or issues related to this resource, please contact the maintainers via HOMD.
+For questions or issues related to this resource, please contact the maintainers via eHOMD.